Textures

 This is what it would eventually look like.

-Aaron Freed provides the landscape textures for Marathon 2 and Marathon Infinity.
-In oder they are:
+Aaron Freed provides the landscape textures for Marathon 2 (top) and Marathon Infinity (bottom).
+Click to enlarge.

 Moon